aaugustin/mtefd/multiple-template-engines.rst

 engine it uses and the developer must ensure their project meets this requirement.

-Pluggable apps that provide template filters or tags should consider adding equivalent Python functions to their public APIs for interoperability with any template engine.
+Pluggable apps that provide DTL filters or tags are strongly encouraged to provide equivalent Python functions in their public APIs for interoperability with all template engines.
+The DTL filters or tags should be thin wrappers around the plain Python functions.

 Is it possible to use Django template filters or tags with other engines?
 -------------------------------------------------------------------------